Here is everything you need to know to be well-prepared for the Valbona Theth hike in Albanian Alps.

 You might feel already tired, but it is definitely worth the effort.
 I went a little bit further away from the hotspot and was completely alone enjoying the glorious views of the Prokletije mountain range, peacefully flying my drone.

-Section 6: steep descend through the forest to the last mountain café- 2 KM.
+Section 6: steep descent through the forest to the last mountain café- 2 KM.

-Path to the other side of the Valbona pass is a steep descend through rocky terrain and a beautiful forest.
-Views of the mountains and valleys appear sparsely, but on a hot day, you will be relieved to have a shade.
+Path to the other side of the Valbona pass is a steep descent through rocky terrain and a beautiful forest.
+Views of the mountains and valleys appear sparse, but on a hot day, you will be relieved to have shade.
 In this section, you will reach the last café simply called- Bar Café Restaurant.
 Take a break here as there is still some ground to cover and your knees may not like it.

 Section 7: continuing steep descent through the forest to Theth – 5.3 KM.